-To further cement a "one team" mentality, create a common organization chart and make sure that your internal and partner HR teams talk to each other regularly.
+To further cement a "one team" mentality, create a common organization chart and make sure that your internal and partner HR teams are talking to each other regularly.
 Identify a partnership champion on both your end and the partner's end, and create "partnership ambassadors" among both teams by sending members to work at each other's engineering centers for a few weeks.
-Video chat is a great tool for real-time collaboration, but nothing compares to creating relationships face to face.
+Video chat is a great tool for real-time collaboration, but nothing compares to creating relationships in a faceto-face environment.